RobertRingel/LearningTasks4Programming/Java/05_AbstractClasses/BusinessCards.md

 1) read the given Java code
 2) adapt the implementation of AbstractBusinessCard to make it an abstract class
-3) implement the CapitalBusinessCardPrinter to print capital letter business clards
+3) implement the CapitalBusinessCardPrinter to print capital letter business cards
 4) implement a main-method to test and demonstrate the functionality
 5) add-on task: implement and test a box-bound business card printer or any other special card printer